-In this course by Florence I. Kleberg and Prof. Jochen Triesch, you will learn how computational neuroscientists use mathematical models and computer simulations to study different plasticity phenomena in the brain.
-During the course, you will program your own neuron model, a so-called leaky-integrate-and-re (LIF) neuron model, and simulate it with a computer.
-Then you will add various neuronal properties and plasticity mechanisms to the model and study how they operate.
+In this course, you will learn how computational neuroscientists use mathematical models and computer simulations to study different plasticity phenomena in the brain.
+During the course, you will program your own neuron model, a so-called leaky-integrate-and-fire (LIF) neuron model, and simulate it with a computer.
+You will also learn how to add various neuronal properties and plasticity mechanisms to the model and study how they operate.
 This course will deepen your understanding of neural plasticity and prepare you for studying plasticity and learning in larger models such as neural networks.

 About this course:

 - This course provides users with a brief video introduction to the concepts, lecture notes, and solution figures.

 - The main idea is to model a neuron and its plasticity mechanisms from scratch, without the use of specialised neuronal modelling software such as Brian, NEURON, or NEST.
 Of course, the use of python packages such as numpy, scipy, ipython and so on is allowed.

 - It is advised to be familiar with the basics of the Python programming language before commencing the course.